MENTORING, ASSESSMENT, TRAINING AND CONSULTANCY

 Support offered, although in the main provided by Barbara, may also be provided by other trusted practitioners if this is appropriate.
 All ethical practitioners are supervised and supported on a regular basis so that their work with you will be of a good quality, dedicated and safe.
 Services are provided subject to demand, financial resources and staffing.
 Referrals to professionals with different skills may be offered where it is felt they could provide something more attuned to your needs.

 PAYING FOR YOUR SUPPORT

 Fees vary according to what type of support you require and where it will take place.
-Generally, individual fees for mentoring or coaching start at £60 per hour and couple work at £75 per session and may be more for complex work or if you are seen elsewhere than Barbara's local practice.
+Generally, individual fees for mentoring or coaching start at £60 per hour pro rata and couple work at £75 per session pro rata and may be more for complex work or if you are seen elsewhere than Barbara's local practice.
 Please note that time is set aside especially for you.
-You will need to give at least 7 days notice if you cannot attend, otherwise a cancellation fee of £50 is payable.
-Full initial assessments of up to 3 hours usually carry a fee of £140 - some clients find this in itself is often enough to help them move on and is ideal for anyone travelling a long way.
+You will need to give at least 7 days notice if you cannot attend, otherwise a cancellation fee of £25 is payable.
+Full assessments and initial guidance for adults of 2 hours usually carry a fee of £140 - some clients find this in itself is often enough to help them move on and is ideal for anyone travelling a long way.
+Assessments of children with their parents of two hours, with verbal guidance are £140, written reports for schools or other professionals can be provided for an additional fee.
 Fees for initial assessments need to be paid for in advance.
 Call or email Barbara to discuss mutually convenient dates and times.